Admiring Light

 Pages: 1 2 3 4

-3 thoughts on “Looking Back at my Photographic Journey (so far)”
+3 responses to “Looking Back at my Photographic Journey (so far)”

 Nostalgic reading for an old guy like me, who has also gone through many, many cameras and photographic experiences – in my case over the past 65 years since my first Box Brownie.
 Some simply lovely photos too.
 Thanks!